OwenCochell/cursepy/README.md

 Sir Quinn - Documentation work

+Sally Miller - Proof reading

 # Conclusion

 cursepy offers a pythonic, intuitive way to interact with CurseForge projects!
-We offer high levels of customizability, while at the same time being easy to use.
+We offer high levels of customizability while at the same time being easy to use.